Inburgering KNM Practice Questions and Answers

 - Work

-- contracts, applying for jobs, rights, duties, and workplace behavior
+- contracts, applying for jobs, rights, duties, salary, tax, UWV, and workplace behavior

 - Education

-- school rules, parent contact, courses, and diplomas
+- school rules, parent contact, leerplicht, childcare, courses, diplomas, and DUO

 - Healthcare

-- family doctor, pharmacy, emergency help, and health insurance
+- huisarts, pharmacy, dentist, emergency help, health insurance, and appointments

 - Housing

-- rent, neighbors, waste, repairs, and local rules
+- rent, repairs, neighbors, waste, energy, moving house, and local rules

 - Society